The line of perception

 This audio is released under the Creative Commons Attribution-Noncommercial 3.0 Unported License.

-Welcome to Flash Pulp, episode three hundred and seventy-five.
+Welcome to Flash Pulp, episode three hundred and ninety-five.

-This week’s episodes are brought to you by We Are Not Here To Please You
+This week’s episodes are brought to you by The P.G.
+Holyfield Cancer Support Fund

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight, Thomas Blackhall, master frontiersman and student of the occult, takes a relatively long trip across a relatively narrow river.

 The Weeping Woman: a Blackhall Tale, Part 2 of 3

 and Audio produced by Jessica May

 From somewhere in the darkness beyond the river’s rushing water came the noise of sorrow and collapse.